-“The 500 cocktails include many of the most popular drinks and numerous classics.”
+"This book of 500 cocktails includes many of the most popular drinks and numerous classics."

 "Offers advice to emerging bartenders and explains the tools and techniques."